xformerfhs/MatrixTranspose/README.md

 If both group size and maximum line length are set, the effective maximum line length is the largest multiple of "group size + 1" that is less than or equal to the specified maximum line length.
 This is done, so that groups are not split between lines.

-The "Text Layout" section is only enabled, if encryption is chosen.
+The "Text Layout" section is only enabled, if encryption is selected.
 It has no effect on decryption.

 #### Buttons